michaeldmcqueen/resources.gmt.com-website/_woh_resources/1-getting-started/registration-checklist.md

 Under Participant Info, the parent/guardian of all my participants that are 17 years or younger have filled out the information and digitally signed.

-Under Participant Info, every participant that is 18 or older has filled out their information and digitally signed.
+Under Participant Info, every participant that is 18 or older has filled out their information and digitally signed it.

 I have verified that every participant is on the list, only once, and that their information is correct.
 (I double-checked age, gender, spelling, skill levels if attending a Workcamp, and used the delete button to get rid of duplicates.)